alexander-barton/katacoda-scenarios/intro-to-python-proj/step2.md

-## Importing Packages
+## Pre-existing code

-Now that we have activated and installed our packages we can begin writing our code.

-First we import all the packages we will use.
-Add the import statements to the top of your file.
+First we will open the file `fin_gif.py` in the VSCode editor.

-Seperate built-ins from PyPI packages?
+Blah blah blah other people's code.